-3.2 Study on models for the estimation of the total number of flowers from flowers detected in 378 images
+3.2.
+Study on models for the estimation of the total number of flowers from flowers detected in images

-379 Once flowers are counted on the image, the final step is, using the acquired information, the 380 estimation of the actual number of flowers in the inflorescence.
-Studying the available 381 bibliography in this sense, it can be concluded that one option has been explored.
-Poni et al. 382 (2006) proposed the use of linear models to estimate the actual number of flowers in 383 inflorescences of Sangiovese and Trebbiano grapevine varieties.
-Flowers were manually 384 counted on images and linear regression was applied to correlate this information with actual 385 inflorescence flowers.
-The two obtained regression equations, one for each variety, were 386 proposed as estimation models.
-Diago et al. (2014) studied the use of estimation linear models 387 more in depth, comparing the use of a unique variety-independent estimation model with the 388 described previous approach.
+Once flowers are counted on the image, the final step is, using the acquired information, the estimation of the actual number of flowers in the inflorescence.
+Studying the available bibliography in this sense, it can be concluded that one option has been explored.
+Poni et al. (2006) proposed the use of linear models to estimate the actual number of flowers in inflorescences of Sangiovese and Trebbiano grapevine varieties.
+Flowers were manually counted on images and linear regression was applied to correlate this information with actual inflorescence flowers.
+The two obtained regression equations, one for each variety, were proposed as estimation models.
+Diago et al. (2014) studied the use of estimation linear models more in depth, comparing the use of a unique variety-independent estimation model with the described previous approach.
 Both options were compared using the Pearson's correlation coefficient (R^2).
-The R^2 values obtained by the authors argued for the use of individual variety-389 390 dependent estimation models.
-Making an analysis of the described proposals, the following 391 points can be concluded:
+The R^2 values obtained by the authors argued for the use of individual variety-dependent estimation models.
+Making an analysis of the described proposals, the following points can be concluded:

-392 The Pearson's correlation coefficient is not suitable for assessing the behaviour of an 393 estimation model on its own.
+- The Pearson's correlation coefficient is not suitable for assessing the behaviour of an estimation model on its own.
 It gives an accurate idea about the trend similarity of the actual and estimated variables.
-However, R^2 does evaluate the performance of an 394 395 estimation model.

-The fact that individual linear models showed good behaviour may argue for considering that inflorescences from different grapevine varieties have distinctive features.
-If this were true, it would imply that variables under modelling may have a non-linear relation, which would be interesting to assess.

-Models were not created and evaluated using a two-phase approach in which two disjoint sets should be used for obtaining and testing models.
+However, R^2 does evaluate the performance of an estimation model. - The fact that individual linear models showed good behaviour may argue for considering that inflorescences from different grapevine varieties have distinctive features.
+If this were true, it would imply that variables under modelling may have a non-linear relation, which would be interesting to assess. - Models were not created and evaluated using a two-phase approach in which two disjoint sets should be used for obtaining and testing models.

-402 As a result of these conclusions, what follows in this section is a comprehensive study on 403 models for the estimation of inflorescence flowers using the number of flowers counted in an 404 image.
+As a result of these conclusions, what follows in this section is a comprehensive study on models for the estimation of inflorescence flowers using the number of flowers counted in an image.

-405 A set of 48 images of the same varieties previously used (Airen, Albariño, Tempranillo and 406 Verdejo) was acquired.
-For that, inflorescences were coded, photographed and cut after 407 capture.
+A set of 48 images of the same varieties previously used (Airen, Albariño, Tempranillo and Verdejo) was acquired.
+For that, inflorescences were coded, photographed and cut after capture.
 Then, flowers were manually counted in a destructive manner.
-Counting results were 408 registered individually attending to previously established coding.
-Finally, inflorescence flowers 409 were also manually counted on images using the software specifically designed for this goal 410 and figures were registered accordingly.
-At this stage, two disjoint datasets were created for 411 model obtaining and evaluation.
-The first one, referred to as training set, was composed of 20 412 images, 5 per variety.
-The validation set was created using the remaining 28 images, 7 per 413 variety.
+Counting results were registered individually attending to previously established coding.
+Finally, inflorescence flowers were also manually counted on images using the software specifically designed for this goal and figures were registered accordingly.
+At this stage, two disjoint datasets were created for model obtaining and evaluation.
+The first one, referred to as training set, was composed of 20 images, 5 per variety.
+The validation set was created using the remaining 28 images, 7 per variety.

-414 Fig. 9-(a) represents individual linear models acquired using linear regression on the training 415 set.
-Calculated model equations as well as R2 values are given.
-In contrast, Fig. 9-(b) shows the 416 described information for the case of variety-independent linear model calculation.
-417 Afterwards, calibrated models were employed to generate predictions using the validation set.
-Fig. 9-(c) analyses behaviour of the actual and predicted variables produced by individual 418 419 models.
-Fig. 9-(d) illustrates the same feature for the case of the variety-independent linear model.
-As shown, R^2 values calculated for both approaches are considerably high, even higher 420 421 than those obtained in other previous studies (see Table 3).
+Fig. 10(a) represents individual linear models acquired using linear regression on the training set.
+Calculated model equations as well as R^2 values are given.
+In contrast, Fig. 10(b) shows the described information for the case of variety-independent linear model calculation.
+Afterwards, calibrated models were employed to generate predictions using the validation set.
+Fig. 10(c) analyses behaviour of the actual and predicted variables produced by individual models.
+Fig. 10(d) illustrates the same feature for the case of the variety-independent linear model.
+As shown, R^2 values calculated for both approaches are considerably high, even higher than those obtained in other previous studies (see Table 3).
+This outcome has even more relevance taking into account that, in contrast to previous works, they were obtained on a validation set "unknown" for the model.